nevnet/Sitecore-PrioritizePublishingQueue/README.md

 # Prioritize Sitecore Publishing Queue
-This SQL script will move longer-running Sitecore Publishing Service jobs to the back of the queue to allow important content authors jobs to execute first.
+This PowerShell+SQL script will move longer-running Sitecore Publishing Service jobs to the back of the queue to allow important content authors jobs to execute first.

 The script should be set up to execute at a regular interval.
 This can be done using a Runbook with Azure Automation or as a regular SQL agent job.